 You can teach technical skills, but you can’t teach honesty.

 It can be difficult to remember exactly when you started or left a place of employment, especially years after the fact.
-That said, it’s better to be vague than inaccurate.
+That said, it’s better to be vague than inaccurate when it comes to work experience.

 Alternatively, you may have the option to call your previous employer to confirm your precise employment dates.
 This is exactly what a responsible employer would do prior to hiring someone.

 It’s best to leave information about your previous salaries off your resume.
-However, some employers do ask for it.
+However, some employers do occasionally ask for your salary history in an interview.
 Like your employment dates, this information can be confirmed with a phone call, and inaccuracies here are taken as signs of dishonesty.

 This is especially true if you overstate the salary, as it would be seen as a trick to receive a higher offer.